 4. Get support in working through your baggage.

-We all have a harder time self-regulating when we’re stressed out, so it's are job to contain the stress.
+We all have a harder time self-regulating when we’re stressed out, so it's our job to contain the stress.
 Just say No to electronics when you're with

 your kids, given that you're much more likely to yell at your child if you're trying to focus on a screen.
 Develop a repertoire of habits that